mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 Currently only a subset of possible events, dubbed "whitelist" events, count towards MAU.
 The reason only a subset of events are captured is a result of exceeding Segment's \(third-party event logging service\) row limit.
 In the future, event logging will transition to rudder \(another third-party event logging service\), and the list of events that count towards MAU will become more expansive.

+Deactivating a user in Mattermost will result in MAU decreasing, as deactivated users are filtered out of the statistic's query.
+However, reactivating a user in Mattermost will increase the MAU statistic.

 ## Trials

 ### Trial Requests